Long Term Care Facilities Can Take These Two Simple Steps to Maintain Indoor Air Quality During Wildfires

 Even if you aren’t near a fire, the jet stream and natural air currents can carry the smoke chemicals and debris from the fires thousands of miles from their source.
 Bookmark this site to monitor up-to-date maps on fires, smoke coverage and air quality in your area.

-Protecting Your Residents & Staff from Wildfire Smoke
+Step 2: Protect Your Residents & Staff from Wildfire Smoke

 When wildfire smoke lowers air quality in your area, there are several important steps you can take.
 The American Society of Heating, Refrigeration and Air-Conditioning Engineers (ASHRAE) has created a framework for protecting building occupants from smoke, published in the March 2021 edition of the ASHRAE Journal.
 Below are some of the activities you may consider taking:

-- First, plan ahead if you can.
 Assess your filters and MERV ratings, ensure your system is running properly for the level of filtration and ventilation it was designed for, and weatherize your building envelope to prevent smoke intrusion.
 If you need help preparing your building, contact TELS Building Services.

-- Second, improve your filtration.
 If your HVAC systems allow for it, upgrade all filters in your system to at least MERV 13.
 Assess your air intakes to determine if you can temporarily add supplemental filtration with MERV 13 filters, tape and temporary ducting materials.
 Consider adding additional types of air purification products, such as portable HEPA air filters installed in rooms where air quality is a concern.

-- Third, balance the outside air coming into your building.
 An indoor air quality monitor that measures PM2.5 particles can help you determine if you need to take further steps, such as lowering the amount of outside air coming into your building.
 It may be beneficial to recirculate more air within your building rather than bringing in additional contaminants from wildfire smoke.

-- Lastly, keep pathogens in mind.
 Increasing ventilation is important for diluting the amount of infectious particles there may be in the air, but decreasing ventilation prevents wildfire smoke from entering your HVAC system.
 Portable air filters can reduce both exposure to pathogens and smoke in the air, and thus may be a good way to balance between these two requirements.